2020-2022: Shelley Daniel

 In August of 2000, I officially retired in Tampa from the Army after 28 years of active service as a communications officer in the Signal Corps.
 Upon my retirement, my wife Karen and I decided to stay in Florida and make Tampa our home.

 Soon after retiring, I volunteered to serve our townhouse community and served as President and Chairman of the Board of my homeowners’ association, as well as the community manager, and finally as treasurer in later years.
 I gave up those extensive duties and decided to devote my time to my not-for-profit ski club, the Tampa Bay Snow Skiers & Boarders (TBSSB), one of the 15 ski clubs in our Council.
 My educational background includes many military schools, as well as a Bachelor’s Degree in Business Administration.
 I have served as Assistant Treasurer/Treasurer, Social/Publicity Director, Vice President, and two years as President of TBSSB, as well as the FSC Delegate for my final two years which included the Past President position.
-I still lead some awesome trips for my club.
+I still plan to lead some awesome trips for my club while serving on the FSC Executive Committee.

-In my ninth & tenth years, I’m looking forward to serving and contributing my knowledge and wisdom as the Past President of the Florida Ski Council these next two seasons.
+In my eleventh & twelfth years, I’m looking forward to serving and contributing my knowledge and wisdom as the Director of Bids of the Florida Ski Council these next two seasons.